These Chicken Satay Lettuce Wraps are made with tons of healthy veggies, vermicelli noodles and an easy coconut-peanut dipping sauce.

 - Sriracha – sambal oelek or another chili pepper hot sauce can be used to replace Sriracha.

-- Lemongrass – lemon zest is a common replacement for lemongrass.
+- Lemongrass – lemon zest is the best substitute here.

 - Olive oil – use any neutral oil such as canola oil, vegetable oil or avocado oil.

-- Soy sauce – coconut aminos or tamari are great substitutions for soy sauce.
+- Soy sauce – coconut aminos or tamari are the best substitutes for soy sauce.

-- Turmeric – use cumin, dry mustard powder or paprika.
-These substitutions may alter the marinade a little bit.
+- Turmeric – use cumin, dry mustard powder or paprika instead.
+Keep in mind the flavour will be a bit different.

 - Chili powder – use crushed chili flakes or cayenne.